 How to block vulnerable applications

-- Under Mitigation action, select Block or Warn.
-Once you submit a mitigation action, it will be immediately applied.
+Under Mitigation action, select Block or Warn.
+Once you submit a mitigation action, it is immediately applied.

 Based on the available data, the block action will take effect on endpoints in the organization that have Microsoft Defender Antivirus.
 Microsoft Defender for Endpoint will make a best attempt effort of blocking the applicable vulnerable application or version from running.

 If additional vulnerabilities are found on a different version of an application, you get a new security recommendation, asking you to update the application, and you can choose to also block this different version.